- Professor Alexander Edmonds

 - +44 (0)131 650 9920

-Alexander Edmonds is a social and medical anthropologist with regional specializations in the United States and Brazil.
-His research has investigated a range of topics: the cultural dimensions of health and illness; plastic surgery; mental health; military veterans; psychiatric and psychological practice; health in international development.
+Alexander Edmonds is an anthropologist specialising in the sociocultural dimensions of health, illness and medicine.
+His research has investigated plastic surgery; mental health; military veterans; psychiatric and psychological practice; and health in international development.
 Regionally, he's worked in Brazil, the United States, and the United Kingdom.

-Edmonds earned a BA with distinction in philosophy and religion from Stanford and a PhD with distinction in anthropology from Princeton.
-He was a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles and currently holds a second appointment at the Centre for Social Science and Global Health at the University of Amsterdam.
+Edmonds was a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles and currently holds a second appointment at the Centre for Social Science and Global Health at the University of Amsterdam.
+He earned a BA with distinction in philosophy and religion from Stanford and a PhD with distinction in anthropology from Princeton.